 Many manufacturers claim a shopkeeper named David Bradley was one of the first sellers of the candy.
 In 1883, a huge storm hit Atlantic City and flooded the boardwalk.
 Bradley’s store was flooded, and the ocean water soaked his entire stock of taffy.
 In one account, a young girl asked if the store still had taffy for sale.
 Bradley jokingly told the girl to grab some “salt water taffy.”
 This is believed to be the first reference to salt water taffy.

 Joseph Fralinger is credited with popularizing salt water taffy after he observed sunbathers and boardwalk visitors and came up with the idea to sell the treat to tourists as a souvenir of their vacation to Atlantic City.
 Although it started as an experiment, Fralinger boxed the candy to great success.

 The competition was not far behind Fralinger’s success.
 Enoch James became Fralinger’s biggest competitor around 1900.
 The James family moved from the Midwest to Atlantic City after hearing about the salt water taffy craze.
-James located his store near Fralinger’s shop on the boardwalk.
-Each shop had different recipes to advertise to visitors.
-When James came to town, Atlantic City’s first “taffy war” started.
+James located his store near Fralinger’s shop on the boardwalk, and each shop used different recipes to advertise to visitors.

 By the 1920s, salt water taffy was at the height of its popularity.
 More than 450 manufacturers were making and/or selling the candy at that time.
 In the early 1920s, John R. Edmiston obtained a trademark number for the term “original” salt water taffy.
 After obtaining the trademark, Edmiston then asked the larger taffy companies for a share of their profits because they were using his trademarked name.
 The James brothers sued Edmiston over the use of the term “original” salt water taffy.
 In 1923, the Supreme Court ruled the confection had been around too long and used by too many people to claim royalties off of the “original” title.